Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Results

 \subsection{Evaluation of downscaling and bias correction performance}

 We investigate the inference performance of our diffusion model on embedded GFDL data $g(GFDL)$.
-We compare the downscaling and bias correction performance of our diffusion model to a benchmark consisting of first applying bi-linear upsampling followed by QM for bias correction.
+We compare the downscaling and bias correction performance of our diffusion model to a benchmark consisting of first applying bilinear upsampling followed by QM for bias correction.

-Figure \ref{fig:individual_samples} allows for a qualitative comparison between the different individual precipitation fields.
-The upsampled $GFDL$ fields, as well as our benchmark consisting of the upsampled and QM-corrected $GFDL$ fields, are visually too smooth.
-They therefore appear blurry compared to the ERA5 precipitation fields despite being on the same spatial resolution of 0.25°.
-Our diffusion model produces detailed, high resolution outputs that are visually indistinguishable from the $ERA5$ reanalysis that we treat as ground truth.
+Figure \ref{fig:individual_samples} presents a qualitative comparison between the different individual precipitation fields.
+The upsampled $GFDL$ fields, as well as our benchmark are visually too smooth.
+They therefore appear blurry compared to the ERA5 precipitation fields despite having the same spatial resolution of 0.25°.
+Our diffusion model produces high-resolution detailed outputs that are visually indistinguishable from the $ERA5$ reanalysis that we treat as the ground truth.
+We also compared our diffusion model to a different state-of-the-art diffusion model implementation, EDM \cite{karras2022elucidating}.
+The EDM model was trained for the same number of epochs, while taking twice as long for one.
+The EDM almost perfectly corrects the spectrum (fig.~\ref*{fig:edm}A).
+However in both the histogram (fig.~\ref*{fig:edm}B) as well as in latitudinal and longitudinal profiles (fig.~\ref*{fig:edm}C and fig.~\ref*{fig:edm}D) the EDM model is inferior to our proposed diffusion model.
+We also compared our method against a VQ-VAE-based generative model, finding that our model outperforms it across these metrics (for details, see SI Sec.
+S\ref*{VAE} and fig.~\ref*{fig:vqvae_eval}).

+To further validate our choice of architecture, we also compare the diffusion model's performance against two other state-of-the-art deep learning models, a UNet and a Transformer, using the same experimental setup.
+The results (fig.~\ref*{fig:compare_DM_transformer_CNN}) show a significant advantage for the DM in reproducing small-scale spatial patterns, by aligning better with the ERA5 reference spectrum (fig.~\ref*{fig:compare_DM_transformer_CNN}A).
+In contrast, all three models perform comparably well in correcting the overall precipitation distribution and the latitudinal/longitudinal mean profiles (fig.~\ref*{fig:compare_DM_transformer_CNN}B-D).
+The generative process of the diffusion model is particularly well-suited for correcting the high-frequency spatial details.
+Another advantage over both deterministic models is the DM's stochasticity, which allows for the generation of ensembles to quantify uncertainty.